 A Bit About The Artist...

 Alison is a mosaic artist based in Cornwall.
 Working from her home studio, she produces unique and highly collectible artwork that has a distinctive personal style.
 Alison has previously exhibited in a gallery in Florence, Italy and her artwork is in private collections worldwide.
-She has recently installed two large scale public commissions at a local school and college.
+She has completed large scale public commissions at schools and colleges.